-- 85 per cent of any concessional contributions for the income year, or - your concessional contributions cap for that income year.
+- 85 per cent of any concessional contributions for the income year, or - your concessional contributions cap (including any carry-forward cap used in that year) for that income year.

 This means that concessional contributions you make in an income year can generally not be split until the following income year.
 An exception to this rule is if you are closing your account, in which case you may apply to split contributions in the same income year in which they are made.